Bank: Challenges within the banking industry

-United States
+In the United States

 Citibank, The People's Trust Company Building, Brooklyn, New York City.

 The United States banking industry is one of the most heavily regulated and guarded in the world, with multiple specialized and focused regulators.
 All banks with FDIC-insured deposits have the Federal Deposit Insurance Corporation (FDIC) as a regulator.
 However, for soundness examinations (i.e., whether a bank is operating in a sound manner), the Federal Reserve is the primary federal regulator for Fed-member state banks; the Office of the Comptroller of the Currency (OCC) is the primary federal regulator for national banks.
 State non-member banks are examined by the state agencies as well as the FDIC.
 National banks have one primary regulator – the OCC.

 Each regulatory agency has its own set of rules and regulations to which banks and thrifts must adhere.

 The Federal Financial Institutions Examination Council (FFIEC) was established in 1979 as a formal inter-agency body empowered to prescribe uniform principles, standards, and report forms for the federal examination of financial institutions.
 Although the FFIEC has resulted in a greater degree of regulatory consistency between the agencies, the rules and regulations are constantly changing.

 In addition to changing regulations, changes in the industry have led to consolidations within the Federal Reserve, FDIC, OTS, and OCC.
 Offices have been closed, supervisory regions have been merged, staff levels have been reduced and budgets have been cut.
 The remaining regulators face an increased burden with an increased workload and more banks per regulator.
 While banks struggle to keep up with the changes in the regulatory environment, regulators struggle to manage their workload and effectively regulate their banks.
 The impact of these changes is that banks are receiving less hands-on assessment by the regulators, less time spent with each institution, and the potential for more problems slipping through the cracks, potentially resulting in an overall increase in bank failures across the United States.

 The changing economic environment has a significant impact on banks and thrifts as they struggle to effectively manage their interest rate spread in the face of low rates on loans, rate competition for deposits and the general market changes, industry trends and economic fluctuations.
 It has been a challenge for banks to effectively set their growth strategies with the recent economic market.
 A rising interest rate environment may seem to help financial institutions, but the effect of the changes on consumers and businesses is not predictable and the challenge remains for banks to grow and effectively manage the spread to generate a return to their shareholders.

 The management of the banks' asset portfolios also remains a challenge in today's economic environment.
 Loans are a bank's primary asset category and when loan quality becomes suspect, the foundation of a bank is shaken to the core.
 While always an issue for banks, declining asset quality has become a big problem for financial institutions.